Makeup Sex 101

 Looking for something to thank your phenomenal post- (or mid-) fight freaking?
 That something is adrenaline, according to Dirty Lola.
 "Fighting creates an adrenaline rush that creates a physical experience that is very closely tied to our arousal response," she says.
 Think about it: During both a battle and bang your heart rate soars, pupils dilate, and breath quickens.

 When you fight with someone(s) you've got the hots for, says Dirty Lola, that fight-induced-adrenaline can transition into erotic desire.
 (The official psychological term for this is arousal transfer).
 She emphasizes that physical attraction to the person is key.
 "It's why you don't get horny when quarreling with your brother, but might when you're fighting with your boo," she says.

-The benefits of makeup sex
+Benefits of makeup sex

 1. Marks a clear before and after